 Did they make us happy to be around?
 I think they did but I may just be making up that memory.

 Unfortunately I am having that experience with my own son.
 He was once a voracious reader and a boy who thrived on new experiences.
-A boy who would consume all of the information around him.
+He would consume all of the information around him.
 He would assess new plants, ant hills, pictures on the wall, and the smells in the air.
 My son was a question asking machine.

 That boy is gone.
 He is not interested in doing anything.
 He could care less about the pictures or the ant hills, and he reads only when grounded from his video games (because of school).
 Now the only questions he asks is "whats for dinner?"
 He seems sad and angry all the time and hermits himself from the rest of the family.